IDSF21/assignment-2-nikhilgupta23/README.md

 * Obtain the list of Song IDs from each playlist, and store them according to year
 * Obtain metadata for each song (audio-features), genre and artist-based information
 * Combine into a single dataframe and export to CSV
+* Use Genius Lyrics API to obtain lyrics for all songs: Search for artist and song names, and then combine the existing dataframe with lyrics obtained

 ## Motivation and Goals